Timber wall mounted (aka. floating vanities) have been a growing bathroom trend in the last few years.

 Or choose the Paloma Vanity which is in a similar style – perfect for those who like to stack towels within reach or display their beautiful bathroom accessories.

 For a bold style, contrast the vanity with the colour of your bathroom walls.
-For example you can pair the light coloured Manhattan Natural Solid Ash Vanity with a dark wall (as the top) and vice versa with the Manhattan Jacobean Natural Oak Vanity (as below).
+For example you can pair the light coloured Manhattan Natural Solid Ash Vanity with a dark wall (as the top) and vice versa with the Manhattan Walnut Natural Oak Vanity (as below).

 We recommend including chic timber bathroom accessories to tie in and compliment your timber vanity in your bathroom space.
 Bath caddies and towel ladders are a great addition to create a ‘day spa’ bathroom retreat with your timber vanity.
-They are available in matching natural and jacobean timber textures.
+They are available in matching natural and walnut timber textures.